justinrgarrard/USEduData/README.md

 ### Methodological Notes

-* Spreadsheets for NCES enrollment data for 2014, 2011, 2010, and 2009
-were modified to place key data on the same sheet, making scripting easier.

 * The column 'ENROLL' represents the U.S. Census Bureau data value (financial data), while the column 'GRADES_ALL' represents the NCES data value (demographic data).
 Though the two organizations correspond on this matter, these values (which are ostensibly the same) do vary.
 Their documentation chalks this